Table of Contents

 How long should an EMR migration take for a multi-site behavioral health operator?

-For a portfolio of 3-6 sites spanning detox, residential (ASAM 3.5/3.7), PHP (2.5), and IOP (2.1), AHS typically plans a 90-to-150-day migration with a parallel billing cycle before cutover.
-Anything shorter usually skips chart integrity validation and Part 2 consent reconciliation, which is where OCR enforcement risk lives now that the 42 CFR Part 2 Final Rule compliance deadline of February 16, 2026 has passed.
+For a portfolio of 3 to 6 sites spanning detox, residential, PHP (ASAM Level 2.5, an outpatient level of care), and IOP, AHS typically plans a 90-to-150-day migration with a full parallel billing cycle before cutover.
+Anything shorter usually skips chart integrity validation and Part 2 consent reconciliation, which is where OCR enforcement risk lives now that the 42 CFR Part 2 compliance date of February 16, 2026 has passed and OCR is actively accepting complaints and breach notifications.

 What is the biggest financial risk in a poorly run behavioral health EMR migration?

 Revenue cycle collapse.
 If timely filing windows are missed during cutover, denials spike and AR aging blows out within 30 days.
-Combined with a roughly 83% industry failure-or-overrun rate on data migration projects per Gartner, the median operator should budget for at least one full billing cycle of parallel testing and a 60-day post-launch denial review against pre-migration baselines.
+Operators should budget for at least one full billing cycle of parallel 837/835 testing and a 60-day post-launch denial review against pre-migration baselines.
+On the compliance side, Part 2 violations are now punishable under the HIPAA enforcement framework, with civil monetary penalties currently ranging from roughly $141 per violation to a Tier 4 annual cap of $2,190,294, per the HHS Federal Register adjustment published January 28, 2026.

 Does AHS provide EMR migration services in California or New York?

-No. AHS does not operate in or license facilities in California or New York.
-Our active multi-site EMR migration work is concentrated in states with heavy behavioral health M&A activity such as Colorado, Texas, North Carolina, Florida, Tennessee, Utah, and Arizona.
+No. Atlantic Health Strategies does not operate in or license facilities in California or New York.
+Our active multi-site EMR migration work is concentrated in states with heavy behavioral health M&A activity, including Colorado, Texas, North Carolina, Florida, Tennessee, Utah, and Arizona.
+The JAMA Psychiatry data from OHSU, Penn, and Yale shows private-equity penetration of mental health facilities exceeding 20% in multiple states, including Colorado, Texas, and North Carolina, which is where we see the most portfolio-level EMR consolidation demand.

 Who actually enforces 42 CFR Part 2 during an EMR transition?

-As of August 2025, the HHS Secretary delegated Part 2 enforcement authority to the Office for Civil Rights (OCR), the same agency that enforces HIPAA.
-A breach of SUD records during a migration is now subject to the HIPAA Breach Notification Rule and civil money penalties under Sections 1176 and 1177 of the Social Security Act.
+HHS delegated administration and enforcement of 42 CFR Part 2 to the Director of the Office for Civil Rights (OCR), the same agency that enforces HIPAA.
+On February 13, 2026, HHS announced a civil enforcement program, and effective February 16, 2026, OCR began accepting complaints alleging Part 2 violations and notifications of breaches of SUD patient records.
+A breach of SUD records during an EMR migration is now subject to the HIPAA Breach Notification Rule and to civil money penalties under the HIPAA enforcement framework, up to $2,190,294 per identical-provision annual cap in the highest tier.

 References